rich-iannone/stationaRy/README.md

   country_code (chr), iso3166_2_subd (chr), fips10_4_subd (chr)
 ```

-This list can be narrowed down.
-One way to do this is to specify a geographic bounding box.
+This list can be greatly reduced to isolate the stations of interest.
+One way to do this is to specify a geographic bounding box using lat/lon values to specify the bounds.
 Let's try a bounding box located in the west coast of Canada.

 ```R
 library(stationaRy)